rahulkumarvh/rahulkumarvh/README.md

 # Welcome to my GitHub Profile

 - 🔭 I'm a MERN Developer, Data Scientist, and a Graphic Designer
-- 🌱 I’m currently pursing Master's in Computer Science and Engineering from the University of Illinois Urbana Champaign
+- 🌱 I’m currently pursing a Master's Degree in Computer Science from the University of Illinois Urbana Champaign
 - 👯 I’m open to collabrating on intresting projects with real world application and impact
 <br>